zevero/avr_boot/README.md

  - 3852 bytes debugging with USE_LED
  - 3934 bytes debugging with USE_UART
  - 4240 bytes debugging with USE_LED and USE_UART (does not fit in 4096)

+# Serial support - Help wanted
+it should not be so difficult to fit a normal serial bootloader (with automatic baudrate detection?) into the remaining 500 bytes ... help is appreciated!

 # More ...
  ... if you wish you *can* add CRC Check or versioning with EEPROM *but* I prefere to keep things simple. avr_boot will reflash your FIRMWARE.BIN as long as it is present.